ffverse/ffscrapr/cran-comments.md

 ## SUBMISSION

-This release patches some bugs.
+This release patches some bugs and extends features to support a new related package, ffsimulator.

 ## Test environments
 * local (Windows) R installation, R 4.1.0